 Homeless Patient Aligned Care Teams

-Homeless Patient Aligned Care Teams (H-PACTs), an innovative treatment model being implemented at VA medical centers across the country, play a key role in the fight to end Veteran homelessness by the end of 2015.
+Homeless Patient Aligned Care Teams (H-PACTs), an innovative treatment model being implemented at VA medical centers across the country, play a key role in the fight to end Veteran homelessness.

 Located on the campuses of VA medical centers, community-based outpatient clinics, and Community Resource and Referral Centers, H-PACT clinics co-locate medical staff, social workers, mental health and substance use counselors, nurses, and homeless program staff.
 These professionals form a team that provides Veterans with comprehensive, individualized care, including services that lead to permanent housing.
 H-PACT teams are attuned to how housing insecurity and other social factors like poverty harm Veterans’ health overall, worsen sickness, delay care, and exacerbate both temporary and long-term homelessness.
 VA’s H-PACT approach ensures that a fully integrated team is aware of and can treat the issues involved in and contributing to homelessness among Veterans.